RinMinase/ng-charts/README.md

 ## FAQ

 ### Why re-create this library when there is already an existing one at [ng2-charts](https://github.com/valor-software/ng2-charts) created by Valor Software?

-- The library also doesn't support Angular 9 as of now.

 - The library doesn't seem to remove chart.js as its peer dependency, but needs it a lot.
 I seem to see the need to remove the additional library installed for your project and have this library install it instead